Impact Living aims to provide affordable quality furnished homes with support for all young people to enabled them to achieve their full potential.

 Background

-Impact Living is a not for profit organisation with many years experience of working with our local community, especially vulnerable young people from disaffected backgrounds.
+Impact Living is a not for profit organisation with many years experience of working with our local community, especially vulnerable people.

 In January 1998, Impact became increasingly aware of the growing number of young people in the local area who were homeless or potentially homeless and in need of long-term supported accommodation.